Editorial

 Project management

-YAGO (Your Assistive Grasp Orthosis) aims to enable independence for people with hand motor impairments by offering a portable robotic glove that can both actively open and close the hand, to perform activities of daily living and support independent living for these users.
+Emovo Care aims to bring movement home for people with hand motor impairments by offering a portable orthosis that can both actively open and close the hand.

 What is special about the project?

-Yago is based on patent-pending artificial tendons, developed during a PhD at the Ecole polytechnique fédérale de Lausanne (EPFL), which have the unique competitive advantage of actively opening and closing the hand of the user in a portable and soft design.
-This is particularly important for hand-impaired stroke patients (and other neurological conditions) who typically face little to no recovery with respect to finger extension (e.g. hand opening), and who may suffer from a clenched fist due to mild to moderate spasticity.
-The modular, lightweight and wearable design of the artificial tendons enables continuous use in activities of daily living, for a device that can be autonomously worn on and off by the user and easily washed when needed.
+Emovo Care’s device is based on patent-pending artificial tendons, developed during a PhD at the Ecole polytechnique fédérale de Lausanne (EPFL), which have the unique competitive advantage of actively opening and closing the hand of the user in a portable manner.
+This is particularly important for hemiparetic stroke patients who typically suffer from a clenched fist due to mild to moderate spasticity.
+Furthermore, the device was specifically designed for independent use for persons with hemiparesis and can be worn on and off using only one hand.
+Lastly, the device is portable and lightweight, which makes it an ideal tool to provide hand movement home.

 Status/Results